deficollective/deficollective.github.io/content/english/blog/tdc-protocol-guidelines.md

 The DeFi Collective's Protocol Guidelines mark a significant step toward clarifying and systematizing what constitutes a Genuine DeFi system.
 By setting clear standards and definitions, the DeFi Collective aims to guide the evolution of blockchain-based financial technology toward greater transparency, inclusivity, and decentralization.
 These guidelines serve as a benchmark for existing systems and as a blueprint for the future development of DeFi projects, ensuring that they align with the ultimate goal of full decentralization.

-You can find the [_DeFi Protocol Guidelines_](../../defi-protocol-guidelines) on our _Policies_ page.
+The Collective's other published governance and operating documents are available on the [_Policies_ page](/policies/).
 In the coming weeks, we will start to build up a public database reporting on the _decentralization status_ of DeFi systems.
 If you are interested in joining us on our mission to advance the decentralization of financial infrastructure or have feedback, please reach out on our [Discord](https://discord.gg/Z467Ehv6VU) or connect on [X](https://twitter.com/DeFiCollective_).